acorn-io/runtime/docs/docs/39-Authoring Acornfiles/05-secrets.md

         }
     }
     data: {
-        token: "" //optional
+        token: "" // optional
     }
 }
 ```

 The token secret type must be defined.
 The params allow customization of the generated token.
 By default tokens are 54 characters in length.
 By defining the `length` param the token can be customized to be within 0-256 characters long.
 The `characters` param allows the user to define the allowed character values within the token.

-The `token` field in the data struct is optional and needs to be left the default empty string if Acorn is going to render the token.
+The `token` field in the data struct is optional and needs to be left the default empty string if Acorn should generate the token.
 If the `token` is defined that value will always be used.

 ### Generated secrets